ganxu1463-netizen/Lisa-ai-workshop-starter/README.md

 5.  **Save and Version Your Work:** Use the `add`, `commit`, and `push` commands from the `GIT_TUTORIAL.md` to save your progress to your GitHub repository.
 6.  **Deploy Your Website:** Follow the final steps in `DEPLOYMENT_TUTORIAL.md` to activate GitHub Pages and publish your creation to the web.

-This structured process is designed to provide a complete, from-the-ground-up experience in modern, creative web development.

 ---